-WASHINGTON – Today, Sen. Tom Carper (D-Del.) reminded seniors of Medicare’s open enrollment season and encouraged those with Medicare to review drug and health plan coverage options for 2013.
-From October 15 through December 7, 2012, Medicare beneficiaries can review and change their coverage to find the plan that will work best for them.
-Medicare beneficiaries will need to make their benefit elections by December 7.
+WASHINGTON – Today, Sen. Tom Carper (D-Del.) reminded seniors of Medicare’s open enrollment season and encouraged those with Medicare to review drug and health plan coverage options for 2014.
+From October 15 through Dec.7, 2013, Medicare beneficiaries can review and change their coverage to find the plan that will work best for them.
+Medicare beneficiaries will need to make their benefit elections by Dec.
+7, 2013.

-Thanks to the Affordable Care Act, benefits for the 150,000 Medicare enrollees in Delaware included lower prescription drug costs through a 50 percent discount on covered brand name drugs in the coverage gap – or “doughnut hole” – as well as wellness checkups and access to certain preventive care with no copayments, a benefit that all Medicare Advantage plans began offering in 2012.
+Thanks to the Affordable Care Act, beginning in 2012 Medicare benefits for the 150,000 Medicare enrollees in Delaware included lower prescription drug costs through a 50 percent discount on covered brand name drugs in the coverage gap – or “doughnut hole” – as well as wellness checkups and access to certain preventive care with no copayments.
 As a result, Medicare beneficiaries have been able to get free preventive screenings for heart disease, blood pressure, diabetes, Alzheimer’s, and other chronic conditions.
 In 2012, an estimated 34.1 million people benefited from Medicare coverage of preventive care with no cost-sharing.
 And in the first six months of 2013, 16.5 million people with traditional Medicare took advantage of at least one free preventive service.

-“Delawareans – and especially Delaware’s seniors – continue to see many benefits of the comprehensive health care reform legislation enacted in 2010,” said Sen. Carper.
-“Now through December 7, Medicare beneficiaries can review and change their coverage to find the plan that will work best for them in 2013.
+“Comprehensive health care reform continues to provide many benefits to men and women here in Delaware and across the country,” said Sen. Carper.
+“Now through December 7, Medicare beneficiaries can review and change their coverage to find the plan that will work best for them in 2014.
 The Medicare open enrollment season is always an important time of year for Delaware seniors to make sure they are getting the best benefits Medicare has to offer.”